dipeshadhikarioffical/olympics-data-analysis/README.md

 ### Motivation

-The main motivate to develop this project is to enhance my knowledge and to get internship in Data Science Position.
+The main motivation to develop this project is to enhance my knowledge and to get internship in Data Science Position.

 ## Roadmap